 Limited partnerships were popular in real estate intensive businesses in the 1980's.
 LPs provided highly tax efficient investment for limited partners.4

-LPs are typically designed to provide passive income to investors.
+LPs are designed to provide passive income to investors.
 They are not used for actively managed businesses.

 After you form a limited partnership, you must maintain it to keep it in compliance.
 Track the following information for a limited partnership: